vladskvortsov/ansible-2048-deploy/README.md

 **webserver.yml**

-Contains configuration for webservers: list of target machines, roles and other.
+Contains configuration for webservers: list of target machines, roles, and others.

 ```sh
 ---